kaz-utashiro/greple/README.md

     Specify the file which contains search pattern.
 When file contains multiple lines, patterns on each lines are search in OR context.

     Blank line and the line starting with sharp (#) character is ignored.
     Two slashes (//) and following string are taken as a comment and removed with preceding spaces.

+    Multiple file can be specified, but they will be mixed into single pattern.

 ## STYLES